Overview

 | What data can I sync with HubSpot? | How does contact or account ownership work when pushing records to HubSpot? | Why are my activities not syncing to HubSpot? |

-| How does push vs pull work for HubSpot? | What do common HubSpot sync errors mean? | |
+| How does push vs pull work for HubSpot? | What do common HubSpot sync errors mean? | Does Apollo control HubSpot marketing contact status? |

 What data can I sync with HubSpot?

-It depends on which HubSpot integration you use.
-With HubSpot CRM, Apollo pushes and pulls contacts, accounts, and deals between both platforms.
+With HubSpot CRM, Apollo can sync contacts, accounts, and deals between both platforms.
 Apollo also pushes activities - such as emails, calls, meetings, tasks, and notes - from Apollo to HubSpot.

 With HubSpot Data Enrichment, Apollo only enriches existing HubSpot records.
 This version doesn't support syncing or pushing contacts, accounts, deals, or activities.